JeremiahKaren/35percent.github.io/letters/aylesbury-public-inquiry.md

 ![](/img/existingra.png)

 Using the minimum specification figure the Scheme will result in a net loss of xxxxxxx sqm floorspace.

-The AAAP was adopted and planning application passed before the Mayor announced the Bakerloo line extension along the Old Kent Road.
-This will create a tube station within a few hundred metres of the estate and creates an opportunity for a much greater uplift in density to meet the capital's burgeoning housing need, which the Scheme fails to address.

 Paragraph 88 of the [planning committee report](http://planbuild.southwark.gov.uk/documents/?GetDocument=%7b%7b%7b!Vbu5QpckfYCnJrulzlWyuQ%3d%3d!%7d%7d%7d) for the outline application re-iterates that _"A key objective of the AAAP (Policy BH1 Number of homes) is to increase the number of homes on the estate"_.
 The Scheme underlying the order as it stands will fail to achieve this objective.